 - Maple syrup

-In a medium-sized bowl, lightly whisk together 2 of the eggs, milk, and vanilla extract.
+- In a medium-sized bowl, lightly whisk together 2 of the eggs, milk, vanilla extract, and ground cinnamon.

-Dunk the bread in the mixture until well-coated.
+- Dunk each slice of bread into the mixture until well-coated.

 - Melt butter on a skillet over medium heat and place bread on skillet and cook for about 2-3 minutes on each side, until well-browned.
 Move to separate plate or pop in the oven set to low if you want to keep warm for later.

 - In a separate small nonstick frying pan with, fry the remaining two eggs to your liking.

 - Assemble sandwich by piling lettuce, tomato, bacon slices, and egg on one slice of french toast bread and topping with another.